-- DRESS in light-colored long sleeves and pants when outside to keep skin covered.
-For extra protection, spray clothing with repellent.
+- DRESS in light-colored long sleeves and pants when outside to cover skin.

-- DRAIN standing water in your yard and neighborhood.
-Check for water in areas such as old tires, flower pots, rain gutters and bird baths.
-Keep swimming pools treated and circulated, and rain gutters unclogged.
-These are common mosquito breeding sites.
+- DRAIN standing water in your yard.
+Mosquitoes typically breed in spots such as old tires, flower pots, rain gutters and bird baths.

 Take Action Around Your Home

-Department of State Health Services (DSHS) suggests the following steps you can take in and around your home to help reduce potential mosquito breeding habitats:
+The Department of State Health Services (DSHS Opens a New Window. ) suggests taking the following steps around your home to help prevent mosquitoes from breeding:

-- At least weekly, empty or get rid of cans, buckets, old tires, pots, plant saucers and other containers that hold water.
+- Empty or rid of cans, buckets, old tires, pots, plant saucers and other containers that hold water weekly.

 - Keep gutters clear of debris and standing water.

-- Remove standing water around structures and from flat roofs.
+- Remove standing water from flat surfaces like flat roofs.

 - Change water in pet dishes daily.